aabraha18/Cyber_Learnings/Project 1/Project 1 - ELK Stack.md

 The machines on the internal network are not exposed to the public Internet.

 Only the jumpbox machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Access to this machine is only allowed from the Workstation IP.
-  - Workstation IP

 Machines within the network can only be accessed by the workstation and internet.
-  - Allowed the Jump box machine with the ansible container to have access to the ELK VM with IP address: 10.0.0.4
+Allowing the Jump box machine with the ansible container to have access to the ELK VM with IP address: 10.0.0.4

 A summary of the access policies in place can be found in the table below.